aditya1191/Document-Medical-Records/README.md

-# Medical system
+# Document Medical Records

-Medical system is a small application build with ASP.NET 5 and EF to document medical records.
+Document Medical Records is a small application build with ASP.NET 5 and EF to document medical records.
 User can store doctor, patient and consultation information in this application with their web browser.
 This is a proof of concept of how we can use microservice with ASP.NET 5.